Which parts of your baby’s body are fully developed at 14 weeks pregnant and which are still in process?

 Did you know...?

 Your immune system needs strong support right now.
 You naturally suppress the mechanisms normally used to fend off germs in order to allow your baby to be accepted by your body.
-To boost your chances of staying well, steer clear of people who are sick, wash your hands frequently and thoroughly, make sure you’re getting a nutrient-packed diet, and get a flu shot.
+To boost your chances of staying well at 14 weeks pregnant and beyond, steer clear of people who are sick, wash your hands frequently and thoroughly, make sure you’re getting a nutrient-packed diet, and get a flu shot.

 Your Baby at 14 Weeks Pregnant